 7.5 million Americans are carriers.

-Type I, or Werdnig-Hoffmann Disease, is the most severe form of SMA.
-Type I SMA strikes infants between birth and six months old.
+Type I is the most severe form of SMA.
+It strikes infants between birth and six months old.
 Children affected with Type I cannot sit without support.
+Most Type I babies pass away before the age of two.

-Type II affects infants between seven and 18 months old.
+Type II patients first show symptoms between seven and 18 months old.
 Type II patients may be able to sit unaided or even stand with support.
 They are at increased risk for complications from respiratory infections.

-Type III, also known as Kugelberg-Welander Disease, is the least deadly form of childhood-onset SMA.
+Type III is the least deadly form of childhood-onset SMA.
 It strikes children as early as the age of 18 months, but can surface as late as adolescence.
 Type III patients are able to walk, but weakness is prevalent.
 Most patients eventually need to use a wheelchair.

 Type IV is the adult form of the disease.
 Symptoms tend to begin after age 35.